H-HOPE/Online-Calculator-and-Assesment-tool/README.md

 The H-HOPE Calculator provides detailed economic and environmental analyses for evaluating the performance and sustainability	of an H-HOPE harvester over its lifetime.
 The results are categorized into Economic Output and Environmental Analysis (LCA) Output, offering insights into both financial viability and ecological impact.

-The H-HOPE DIY Calculator and Assessment toolis available here: [Online DIY Calculator and Assesment tool](https://docs.google.com/spreadsheets/d/1LuZQPRvfYULUB2h-VDST4QxazxZZUS7gDjoAN001Wdg/edit?gid=1594760598#gid=1594760598).
+The H-HOPE DIY Calculator and Assessment tool is available here: [Online DIY Calculator and Assessment tool](https://docs.google.com/spreadsheets/d/1LuZQPRvfYULUB2h-VDST4QxazxZZUS7gDjoAN001Wdg/edit?gid=1594760598#gid=1594760598).
+&nbsp;
 <div align="center">
 <img src="/images/H-HOPE_DIY_calc_and_assessment.JPG" alt="drawing" width="750"/>
 <br />